gillian-guide/gillian-guide.github.io/docs/additional-setup.en.md

     1. For Complete Edition, go to the game's Properties menu in :material-steam:Steam and set them there;
     2. For retail versions, create a :material-file-cog:`commandline.txt` in the game folder and edit it.
+???+ tip "Setup Utility"
+     [Automatic setup utility](../optimization/#setup-utility) can be used to set up the launch options semi-automatically.

 The only options you need to set are: `-norestrictions -nomemrestrict`.
 All options with values should have a space between the option and the value.